 Alternative way to save = Invest in the stock market

-The other option is to put the money in the stock market as this is expected to grow by a lot more than both a savings account and premium bonds over the long-term.
+The other option is to put the money in the stock market as this is expected to grow by a lot more than both a savings account and premium bonds over the long term.
 Whilst there are risks that the money falls in the short term, the benefits over the long term are much higher.
 Over the long-term, the stock market returns on average around 7% pa (which compares to 1% from premium bonds).

 The stock market may appear scary but once you learn that you don’t have to read the Financial Times and look at charts every day, it can actually be quite simple.
 Here are two blogs which will help you learn more about investing in the stock market:

-Premium Bonds are certainly an option for parents to consider given current low interest rates on savings accounts.
+Premium Bonds are certainly an option for parents to consider given the current low interest rates on savings accounts.
 The potential for big prize money could really make a difference to their financial future (although the chances of winning are slim).

 If you decide to buy premium bonds, make sure you: